codesleeps/pixelcraft-bloom/ops/SENTRY_SETUP.md

 ## Creating Sentry Projects

 Sentry organizes monitoring data into projects.
-For PixelCraft Bloom, create separate projects for the backend and frontend to isolate error tracking and performance data.
+For AgentsFlowAI, create separate projects for the backend and frontend to isolate error tracking and performance data.

 ### Step-by-Step Project Creation